jdhines/vuejs.org/src/v2/guide/class-and-style.md

 <div class="active text-danger"></div>
 ```

-If you would like to also toggle a class in the list conditionally, you can do it with a ternary expression:
+If you would like to toggle a class in the list conditionally, you can do it with a ternary expression:

 ``` html
 <div v-bind:class="[isActive ? activeClass : '', errorClass]"></div>